 I won't change my style: Shakib

-“Throughout the innings I was playing shots.
-So, that one [the one that got him out] I didn't connect well and that's all I can say.
-Other than that I think it was very positive the way I was batting.
-I didn't want to change my innings, I was playing the way I have been playing for the last five to six years,” said Shakib.
+“If you look at my innings, I was always playing shots.
+That one I didn’t connect well and that’s all I can say.
+Other than that I think it was very positive the way I was batting I didn’t want to change my innings.
+I was playing the way I have been playing for the last five six years.”

-When asked if he was aware of the tough task ahead while batting, he said: “Actually, I don't think about so many things when I go to bat.
-If I wouldn't have been out I would have scored a hundred and it would have been good if I could have batted for a longer period for my team.
+“Actually, I don’t think about so many things when I go to bat.
+If I wouldn’t have been out I would have scored a hundred and it would have been good if I could have batted for a longer period for my team.”

 Shakib also believes that Bangladesh have coped well with the Indian bowlers while also observing that the pitch is not a traditional Indian track.

 “No, I think the wicket is still really good on the third day, we have seen that the ball turns and helps the spinners in India but that is not happening and pace, apart from that one spell, that unplayable spell, we managed to cope with.
 As of now the wicket is good, but tomorrow is a new day, let’s see what happens.”